Legal Counsel for Long-Term Care

 Because the people the program will serve are often among the most at-risk—including older adults, people with disabilities, and those living on low incomes—the program expects to reach communities who have historically had the least access to legal help.

-To make sure our services reflect real-life needs of residents, we will bring together an Expert Advisory Panel composed of experts in the fields of long-term care, Medicaid, and legal services, as well as people with direct experience with long-term care.
-Their insight will help shape how the program works and evolves to make sure it serves those who need it most.
+To make sure our services reflect real-life needs of residents, OCLA convened an ongoing Expert Advisory Panel composed of experts in the fields of long-term care, Medicaid, and legal services, as well as people with direct experience with long-term care.
+Their insight helps shape how the program works and evolves to make sure it serves those who need it most.